Express Entry Draws for FSW/CEC will restart in July

 Although the exact dates of these new policies have not been revealed, more information will be available as the summer months approach.

-Register for our newsletter to receive the most recent updates on Canadian immigration programs.
+Please register for our newsletter to receive the most recent updates on Canadian immigration programs.
 Create a Moving2Canada account to get notified.

 Minister Fraser insists that despite the slowdown in Express Entry draws being drawn, immigration is still vital to the Canadian economy.